-Methods Data from the National Self-Harm Registry Ireland on presentations to hospital emergency departments (EDs) following self-harm by those agod 10-24 years during the period 2007-2016 were included.
+Methods Data from the National Self-Harm Registry Ireland on presentations to hospital emergency departments (EDs) following self-harm by those aged 10-24 years during the period 2007-2016 were included.
 We calculated annual self-harm rates per 100,000 by age, gender and method of self-harm.
 Poisson regression models were used to examine trends in rates of self-harm.

-Results: The average person-based rate of self-humm among 10-24-year-olds was 318 per 100,000.
+Results The average person-based rate of self-harm among 10-24-year-olds was 318 per 100,000.
 Peak rates were observed among 15-19-year-old females (564 per 100,000) and 20-24-year-old males (448 per 100,000).
-Between 2007 and 2016, arises of self-hum increased by 225, with increases most prosonaced for females and those appd 10-14 years.
-There were marked increases in specific methods of self-hum, including those associated with high lexhality.
-Conclusions: The findings indicate that the age of onset of elf-hum in decreasing.
-Increasing rates of self-hum, along with increases in highly lethal methods, indicate that targeted interventions in key transition stages for young people are warranted.
+Between 2007 and 2016, rates of self-harm increased by 22%, with increases most pronounced for females and those agod 10-14 years.
+There were marked increases is specific methods of self-harm, including those associated with high lethality.

+Conclusions The findings indicate that the age of onset of self-harm is decreasing.
+Increasing rates of self-harm, along with increases in highly lethal methods, indicate that targeted interventions in key transition stages for young people are warranted.